If you have come directly to this

 "SWIFTY"

-at play with David Smith's PITTS "S1" and Francois,
+at play with David Smith's PITTS "S1"

 Plexiglas® properly reconditioned

-with ROLITE® and "DRUM" type buffer.
+with a SPEC™ Model "SA" "DRUM" type buffer. (courtesy SKYWAVE

 Polishing (formerly California Custom Cleaning)